Terry St Clair

-Terry St Clair (born Terry Sharrott, 1951) is a British folk musician, guitarist and composer.
+Terry St Clair is a British folk musician, guitarist and composer.

 Background

 St Clair was born in Burslem, Staffordshire, England.
 As a child, he demonstrated his desire to become a musician.
 He would try to play anything that could produce a tune.
-He grew up alongside his elder brother Ian Sharrott, who was also interested in music, but who chose to pursue a career in computers.

 St Clair and his family moved to Hinckley, Leicestershire in 1953.
 His parents encouraged his love of music, arranging for piano lessons at the age of nine.
 He also practised his singing skills as a member of the local church choir, where he also played the church organ.

-He was educated at Hinckley Grammar School, and it was at a school concert that he heard older pupil Geoffrey Richardson (later joining progressive rock group Caravan) performing the folk blues of Bert Jansch and Jackson C. Frank, inspiring St. Clair to take up the guitar.
+It was at a school concert that he heard older pupil Geoffrey Richardson (later joining progressive rock group Caravan) performing the folk blues of Bert Jansch and Jackson C. Frank, inspiring St. Clair to take up the guitar.
 His first guitar was home-made, and hardly stayed in tune.

 Whilst working at the local printers W. Pickering and Sons. he and friends Pete Thomas and Mervin Wallace took over the running of the Bar W Folk Club in Barwell.